hetida/hetida-designer/docs/structuring_exceptions.md

 # Structuring Exceptions

-Usually exceptions in Python projects are structured by inheritance and can be imported where needed.
-Since the code is capsulated in components in the hetida designer, importing is more complicated.
-Redefining exceptions in each component would be both cumbersome and error-prone.

-Therefore, the `ComponentException` is defined in the hetida designer runtime, which can be enriched with an error code.
+In order to further progress errors in other instances, the `ComponentException` is defined in the hetida designer runtime, which can be enriched with an optional error code and optional extra information besides the error message itself.
 The error code can be either an integer or a string.
+The extra information must be a dictionary.
+The values of both of these attributes will then be accessible in the response.
 It is the responsibility of component code authors to use the error code in a way that structures the exceptions.

 The following example shows how this exception can be used in component code: